"If the 2.2 million working nurses in the U.S. each helped one person per year quit smoking, nurses would triple the U.S. quit rate."1

-The 3 A’s is an abbreviated version of the 5A’s and it consists of conducting only part of the intervention (Ask, Advice, Asses).
-However, the use of the 3A’s is more commonly used by health care providers who lack of time to interact with their patients, which may not be the case for most nurses.
-However, the 3A’s can be beneficial for nurses that work in certain areas of the hospital like the emergency room.
-2 5
+The 3 A’s is an abbreviated version of the 5A’s and it consists of conducting only part of the intervention (Ask, Advise, Asses).
+However, the use of the 3A’s is more commonly used by health care providers who lack time to interact with their patients, which may not be the case for most nurses.
+However, the 3A’s can be beneficial for nurses that work in certain areas of the hospital, like the emergency room.
+2,5

 - Fax to Assist: This program is a quick and convenient way to refer your client to the state Quitlines where a trained cessation counselor will connect with your patient to conduct counseling sessions over the phone.
 We have other information about our Fax to Assist program on our website.

 - Quitlines: The Maryland State Quitline is a telephone based support program that provides quality and evidence based treatment for people who want to quit smoking.
 We recommend reading more on our site here or at the Quitline’s webpage.

 - Remember that the majority of smokers want to quit and just need someone to offer information about how to begin.